RJ Ledesma: Television and film

 Ledesma started his entertainment industry career as a commercial actor playing the role of Joey for commercials of Royal Tru which aired from 1988 to 1991.
-He auditioned for the role.Lino Brocka directed Ledesma's first soda commercial.
+He auditioned for the role.
+Lino Brocka directed Ledesma's first soda commercial.
 He was also able to work with other directors such as Ishmael Bernal, Peque Gallaga, and Jun Urbano.
 A total 15 commercials was produced which aired from 1988 to 1992.

 After his appearances in the Royal Tru commercials.
 Ledesma appeared in GMA Network's Teen Talk with Beatriz Lucero Lhuillier in from 1993 to 1995.

 He took a hiatus from the industry to take up a job as a brand manager of Ivory Soap and Shampoo for Procter & Gamble where he worked until 1999.
 Under that capacity.
 He commissioned Urbano to direct commercials for his employer.

-Ledesma returned to television as part of ABS-CBN's Alas Singko Y Medya Weekend Edition which started airing in 1999 as host with Mon Ilagan and Cheryl Cosim and later the Magandang Umaga, Bayan Weekend for two years.
+Ledesma returned to television as part of ABS-CBN's Alas Singko Y Medya Weekend Edition which started airing in 1999 as host with Mon Ilagan and Cheryl Cosim and later Magandang Umaga, Bayan Weekend for two years.

 Ledesma hosted and produced the late-night adult show The Men’s Room at Studio 23 in 2004.
 He was also hosting Tahanang Pinoy of ABC-5.

 He is the host of Bright Ideas of One News which features startups and other business concepts as well as the eponymous The RJ Ledesma Podcast which are made available in various social media and other online platforms.

 Aside from hosting, Ledesma also did cameos and supporting roles in various television series and films such as Magkaribal, My Perfect You, and Bride for Rent.